sheucm/Optimal_Contour_Query_Visualiztion/README.md

 ### Run the simple server on python
 - sudo python -m SimpleHTTPServer 8000

-### Open the index.html by browsers with following url
+### Open the website by browsers with following url
 - http://localhost:8000/index.html